Have you ever considered losing weight but wondered what to eat?

 Chia seeds are an unprocessed whole grain food that has 4 grams of protein and 11 grams of fiber in just one ounce!

-WebMD reports that chia seeds have omega-3 fatty acids, protein, fiber, and calcium.
+Chia seeds have omega-3 fatty acids, protein, fiber, and calcium.

 Although there is no evidence to support yet if chia seeds to impact weight loss, it doesn’t hurt to add them to your diet because of their healthy nutritional value.